 This would give shareholders a good impression of the company, since most similar size companies have to pay more, leaving less for shareholders.
 While this is a good thing, you'll need to understand the business better before you can form an opinion.

 You can see a visual representation of the CEO compensation at MidWestOne Financial Group, below.

 Is MidWestOne Financial Group, Inc. Growing?

-Over the last three years MidWestOne Financial Group, Inc. has shrunk its earnings per share by an average of 7.6% per year.
-Its revenue is up 11% over last year.
+Over the last three years MidWestOne Financial Group, Inc. has grown its earnings per share (EPS) by an average of 4.3% per year (using a line of best fit).
+In the last year, its revenue is up 21%.

 Has MidWestOne Financial Group, Inc. Been A Good Investment?

 MidWestOne Financial Group, Inc. has served shareholders reasonably well, with a total return of 11% over three years.
 But they would probably prefer not to see CEO compensation far in excess of the median.